paddysplace/paddysblog-v3/_drafts/a-running-low.md

 The depression and self loathing can be crippling.
 Once it sets in that's no going back.
 I had to get out of the gym quickly after that.

 Maybe tomorrow will be better.
 Maybe if I wasn't in there on my own I wouldn't feel so vulnerable.
 But the dark side of me pushes people away.
-Or just doesn't let them get close.
+Or just won't let them get close.